 Turmeric is a spice commonly used in many Middle Eastern and Indian dishes.
-It’s the main ingredient in curry and has a warm, slightly bitter taste.
-The main active ingredient in turmeric is curcumin, which has powerful beneficial properties.
+It's the main ingredient in curry and has a warm, slightly bitter taste.
+The main active ingredient in turmeric is curcumin, which has healthful properties.

 Often derided as nutritionally empty, potatoes actually contain useful amounts of manganese, phosphorous and niacin.
 They're low in calories and rich in potassium and fiber, although both of these nutrients are found in the potato's outer skin, which many people don't eat.

 What makes potatoes unhealthy is the way they are often served (deep fried, for example).
 When prepared in a nutritious way, potatoes can be a healthful addition to your diet.